rsgill01/tveci/README.md

 # tveci
-code for Threshold Vector Error Correction with Data Imputation
+Code for fitting Threshold Error Correction model with Data Imputation

 This repository includes the following five files.